slatron/slatron.github.io/_posts/2014-10-15-grid-rethinking.markdown

 title:  "Rethinking the Grid HTML"
 date:   2014-10-15
 categories: angular
+desc: Instead of using a repeated div on the html view that shows the symbol of the current color as text, I had to pass all the information in through attributes.
 ---

 <div code-showhide headline="A premature start to this post that I am still not edting out">